 Parkinson(ism), Aikido, Bart Derkx, Scientific research

-Bart is convinced that it is worth the effort to realise scientific research to the effect of Aikido on people with Parkinson(ism).
-Only in this way this intervention can be integrated in public healthcare so everybody who wants can profit it.
+Bart is convinced that it is worth the effort to realise scientific research on the effect of Aikido on people with Parkinson(ism).
+Only in this way this intervention can be integrated in public healthcare so everybody who wants can benefit from it.

 As a part of this research Bart wants to start at least two more groups, one in (North)-Norway and one at the Azores, Portugal.